mesosphere/dcos-docs-site/pages/docs/1.10/deploying-services/creating-services/deploy-docker-app/index.md

 ---
+layout: layout.pug
-post_title: Deploying a Docker-based Service
+title: Deploying a Docker-based Service
-menu_order: 100
+menuWeight: 100
 ---

 In this tutorial, a custom Docker app is created and added to Marathon.